Hughes-Genome-Group/zegamiutils/README.md

 * *collection_name* required for create and create_and_upload actions - the name you want to give to the collection
 * *collection_description* optional for create and create_and_upload actions - the description you want to give to the collection
 * *tsvfile* required for create,create_and_upload and update actions - the tab delimited file (with column headings) that will be used to update/create the collection
-* *imagecol* required for create and create_and_uplaod actions - the name of the column in the tsv file which specifies the name of the image linked to the data row
+* *imagecol* required for create and create_and_uplaod actions - the heading of the column in the tsv file, which specifies the name of the image that is linked to the row
 * *from_count* optional for the update action - the number of the image to start uploading from.
-This may be required if previously uplaoading images was interrupted.
-You should have been informed about how many images were uploaded.
+This may be required if a previous upload was interrupted.
+In which case, the count of the last image to be successfully uploaded would have been given in the error message.